One of our favorite vines for PacNW gardens is Akebia quinata

-This plant is a great climber for sunny or shady spots.
-Not only will it tolerate shade, but it will bloom beautifully in even darker garden corners.
-For your darkest nooks, Akebia ‘Alba’ might be your better choice as the lemony-white blooms will help brighten things up.
+Akebia will tolerate shade.
+In fact, it will bloom beautifully in even darker garden corners.
+So, for your darkest nooks, Akebia ‘Alba’ might be your better choice as the lemony-white blooms will help brighten things up.

 And, while it won’t taste like a vanilla shake or chocolate cake, Akebia does sometimes produce an edible fruit.
 Fruit is formed on the female flowers of the purple Akebia quinata.
 The white Akebia, however, is more likely to be sterile.
 So, if eating sugary-sweet, gelatinous fruit wrapped in a casing reminiscent of a hard sunglasses case isn’t your thing, plant Akebia quinata ‘Alba’ instead of the purple.
 That being said, in the decade we’ve grown Akebia, our voracious vine has only produced fruit once, and the squirrels ate most of it.

 Outside the PacNW?
 Akebia may not be a good choice.

 In some areas, Akebia is rated as problematic plant.
 So, before you plant it, do some research about it for your location.